 - 8 ounces bottle or two 4 ounce bottles

 Texas Cedarwood Hand Lotion Recipe

 In a large glass mixing bowl add aloe vera gel and fractionated coconut oil.
 Next, using an electric mixer beat together until a mixture has the consistency of lotion.
 Approximately three minutes.

 Next, add vitamin E oil and texas cedarwood essential oil.
 Blend into lotion at low speed.
 Scoop lotion into a large plastic zipper bag and seal.
 Cut a small hole in the corner of the bag and pipe into the bottle.

 Related: DIY Citronella Lemon Bowl Candles

 Who knew that the oil from a tree could be so beneficial for health and wellness?
 Bottle up Texas Cedarwood Hand Lotion in one big eight-ounce container or separate it into two bottles for great Father’s Day or anytime gifts for men.
-Then grab a set of printable hand lotion apothecary labels in Life-n-Reflection’s Resource Library!
+Then grab a set of printable hand lotion apothecary labels in Simple Living Library!
 New to essential oils?
 Find out more here.